Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 I absolutely love playing Commander format!
-When doing so, players pick one legendary creature (some Planeswalkers work as well) to serve as your commander, a card available to you throughout your match.
-Additionally, your deck consists of a whopping 100 cards, only one copy of each card (besides basic lands) is allowed per deck, and you can only use the colors of your commander in your deck.
+When doing so, players pick one legendary creature (some Planeswalkers work as well) to serve as their commander, a card available throughout the match.
+Additionally, decks consists of a whopping 100 cards, only one copy of each card (besides basic lands) is allowed, and only the colors of your commander may be used in your deck.

 I enjoy commander because its one-per-deck condition diversifies matches, ensuring there's always something new with each draw.
 Today we'll examine six awesome mono-red Commanders for anyone looking to harness the powers of forge and fire!